MaxMorgenstern/PurpleScripts/README.md

 This classes have been created during an evaluation of unitys networking capabilities.

+This is not a finished project but still in progress.
+I will update/extend/fix the code on regulary bases.
 If you have any suggestions for improvement either let me know or fork this repository and create a pull request.